Facebook unveils Horizon Home social VR, Messenger VR calls, and fitness VR on road to metaverse

 Zuckerberg said that privacy and safety have to be built into the metaverse from the start.
 In his vision, he said you can take metaverse items and project them into the physical world as holograms.
 You can gesture with your hands rather than tap or type.
 Your devices won’t be the focal point of your attention.
 He said it has to be open, interoperable, and not built by one company.

 He said the metaerse will unlock a massively bigger creator economy.
-All of this is what Zuckerberg considers to be the next version of the internet.

 Games